datacamp/community-courses-r-yelp-and-the-search-for-good-indian-food/chapter2.md

 This means that you need a way to select just the users with native Indian names and that is where this chapter begins!

-You will load in a list of native Indians names that can be used to sort the names of the users
+You will first load in a list of native Indians names that can be used to sort users.
+A list of native Indain names is located on our server in a text file `indian_names.txt`.
+The object `indian_names_url` contains a link to the data.
+Use the `indian_names_url` and the `scan` function to create a list `indian_names` that contains the native names you will use to sort the users.

 *** =instructions